NLog 6.0 - List of major changes

 NLog supports AOT

-NLog has traditionally relied on reflection to dynamically discover requirements for target output.
-But reflection does not always work well with build trimming, and before NLog marked itself to be excluded from trimming.
+NLog has traditionally used reflection for dynamic discovery of target output requirements.
+But reflection does not always work well with build-trimming, and before NLog marked itself to be completely excluded from any trimming.

 NLog includes many features, and each feature often introduces additional dependencies on the .NET library.
 This can lead to overhead for AOT builds, as it must include and compile all the relevant source code.